Skip to main content

 Author

 David Greening David Greening, ABOC, BS(HONS) Ophth.
-Dispensing David is our resident optician, and has been in optics since 2002.
+Dispensing David is a licensed optician, and has been in optics since 2002.
 He attained his Bachelor of Science degree in Ophthalmic Dispensing in Kent, England (2014).
 He has extensive experience, having managed his own practice for many years prior to arriving at Astorino & Associates Eye Center.
 He is a licensed American optician (ABOC) and is well-recognized for his quality of service, attention to detail, and patient care.
+He left our practice January 2024.

 You Might Also Enjoy...